Home | Suggestions and FAQ | Contact | Log in

 Do I have to sign up to use the site?

-No. You have to sign up if you want to get your own URL and receive admonitions, but you can admonish others without signing in.
+No. You have to sign up if you want to get your own URL and receive feedback, but you can leave feedback for others without having an account.

 Why do you ask me to sign in using my Google account?